bmtgoncalves/pyNASA/docs/index.md

-# pyNASA - A simple Python interface to Open NASA datasets
+# Simple Python interface to NASA datasets

 pyNASA provides a simple interface to obtain seveal NASA datasets and return them as a pandas dataframe ready to use.
 It currently retrieves the data every time it is requested.
 A local caching mechanism will be added soon!